DerFuchs/SIBOOR-E3-SW/README.md

 Currently the instructions and videos are being made in a hurry, please assemble according to the CAD file, if you encounter problems, you can demand help in discord.

+## Notes

+### Display (Fysetc STM32 Mini 12864)
+The display's USB controller interface needs to be flashed to Klipper firmware.
+See https://github.com/VoronDesign/Voron-Hardware/tree/master/STM32_Mini12864/ for more information

+Hint: Recent versions of Klipper come with more options under "Optional features (to reduce code size)", which aren't mentioned on the display's GitHub page.
+Remove everything except for all "bit banging" options and "Support LCD devices" to receive a working firmware file.

 -----------------------------------------------------------------------------------------------------------------------------------------------
 Original open source link：https://github.com/boubounokefalos/Ender_SW architect (of a project)：DaRk_dOg